haenara-shin/haenara-shin.github.io/_pages/cv.md

 * M.S. in Electrical and Computer Engineering, University of California San Diego (UCSD), 2021
   * Track: Machine Learning and Data Science
 * Ph.D in Materials Science and Engineering, University of California San Diego (UCSD), (2017-2019, Withdrawal)
+  * Changed the degree aim and area to M.S. in Electrical and Computer Engineering (Machine Learning and Data Science track) since 2019 Fall

 Research experience
 ======